cilium/cilium/Documentation/network/servicemesh/ingress.rst

 Cilium uses the standard Kubernetes Ingress resource definition, with an ``ingressClassName`` of ``cilium``.
 This can be used for path-based routing and for TLS termination.
+For backwards compatibility, the ``kubernetes.io/ingress.class`` annotation with value of ``cilium`` is also supported.

 ..
 Note::